The Genesis Group

 During the Independent Activities period, I talk on the subject of How To Speak.
 The talk helps people do a better job in lectures, theses defenses, and job talks.

-The next offering will be in January, 2017.
+The next offering will be at 11:00 am, on Friday,

 If you can't wait, an aging version, lacking the latest material, is available from the Harvard Bok Center.